“There is no greater FRATERNITY—no deeper BROTHERHOOD—than that shared between COMBAT VETERANS.”

 Our Impact:

-“To honor our war dead is to speak their names and carry their stories forward—remembering that war’s true cost is counted in human lives, not history books.”
+“To honor our war dead is to speak their names and carry their stories forward—remembering that war’s true cost is measured in human lives, not history books.”

 — Timothy DAVIS, Founder